top of page

 The Learning Lab Library

-Research, ideas, & strategies to help you understand & support your intense or sensitive gifted or twice-exceptional kid
+Ideas & strategies to help you understand & support your intense, sensitive gifted or twice-exceptional kid or teen

 What Makes Your Gifted or 2e Kid Intense?